Indian Data Relay Satellite System: Launch

 IDRSS was approved by the Government of India and had funds allocated in budget of 2019-20.
 CMS-04 would be the first spacecraft in the IDRSS constellation, and its launch is currently scheduled for 2025-26.
+IDRSS-2 would have a different orbit in order to facilitate better communication during vehicle ascent and with the ISRO terminal in Cocos islands.